rspurgeon/connector-study-hall-202102/README.md

   * [Blog: DevOps for Apache Kafka with Kubernetes and GitOps](https://www.confluent.io/blog/devops-for-apache-kafka-with-kubernetes-and-gitops/)
   * [Blog: Spring Your Microservices into Production with Kubernetes and GitOps](https://www.confluent.io/blog/spring-microservices-into-production-with-kubernetes-gitops/)

-# Workshop Command Reference
+# Workshop Commands

 * Login to ccloud
 ```
 ccloud login --save
 ```

-* To set the current ccloud environment you want to work with:
+* To set the current ccloud environment you want to work with (substitute your environment ID):
 ```
 ccloud environment list